meu-community/grapevinelarp/README.md

 Source code taken from [www.grapevinelarp.com](https://www.grapevinelarp.com/).
-This repo is for reference purposes, with the intent of building a new version built with modern tools and frameworks.
+This repo is for reference purposes only, with the intent of building a new version built with modern tools and frameworks.
+You're welcome to fork the repo if you so wish to, but we will not be accepting any PRs or tracking issues for this code.